draperlaboratory/VaderModularFuzzer/README.md

 ### Upgrading from an Earlier Release of VMF?
 See [migration-4.0.0.md](docs/migration-4.0.0.md) for a list of the API changes in VMF 4.0.0.

+***Note: VMF is compatible with compiler instrumentation from AFL++ 4.10c or earlier, due to an update in the forkserver interface that was introduced in 4.20c.
+VMF will be updated in a future release to fix this compatibility issue.***

 ### VMF Compatibility

 As of now, VMF can be run in Docker and on the following distributions of Linux: